AnonCySec/BlueTeamBash/README.md

 Usage: ./network_connection_monitor.sh
 This script monitors suspicious network conection by comparing active connections against a list of known, trusted hosts.

+Simple Audit
+Usage: sudo ./simple_audit.sh
+This script checks a Linux systyem for potential missconfigurations, and creates a log file to the user's home directory.

 # Credential Harvesting and System Info

 System Information